 Our mailbag is always full of questions from our friends about how to best care for their pups.
 And one of the most frequent questions we receive is what to do when pet's hips and joints get creaky and sore.
 So let’s talk a little bit about what you can do to help.

-What Causes Hip & Joint Pain?
+What Causes Hip & Joint Problems In Dogs?

 Hip and joint troubles come in two unhappy packages: degenerative and developmental.

 Degenerative joint pain appears over time as aging joints slowly stop working as well as they used to.
 Unfortunately, the immune system goes a little haywire with age and actually attacks the joints.

 Hip and joint problems often occur when dogs hit their senior years (that means age 6-7 and up).
 As they age, the cartilage (or the soft cushion between bones) begins to thin and cause rubbing of the bones.
 Stiffness and soreness in those joints then make it difficult for dogs to get up and go.

 Developmental issues, on the other hand, are usually genetic and happen when hips or joints don’t grow the way they’re supposed to.
 The most common type here is hip dysplasia, which strikes when the hip joint’s ball doesn’t quite fit into its socket and the two grind against each other whenever the leg moves.

 Hip dysplasia is more common in dwarf, large and purebred dogs.
 Certain breeds are also at a higher risk than others.
 According to the Orthopedic Foundation for Animals brachiocephalic dogs like Bulldogs and Pugs have the highest rates of hip dysplasia.

 Other breeds that are prone to hip dysplasia include: